openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 In case the AS returns a single Verifiable Presentation in the VP Token, the `descriptor_map` would then contain a simple path expression "$".

-The following is an example response to a request of a response type `vp_token`, where the `presentation_submission` is a separate response parameter:
+The following is an example response to a request of a Response Type `vp_token`, where the `presentation_submission` is a separate response parameter:

 ```
   HTTP/1.1 302 Found